mstephen19/apify-global-store/README.md

 () => `StoreInstances`

-Similar to `summon`, but returns the entire `storeInstances` object, which is a map of all instances of GlobalStore.
+Similar to `summon`, but returns the entire `storeInstances` object, which is a map of all created instances of GlobalStore.

 ### `GlobalStore.dumpAll()`